Virtual – My Experience Going Virtual

 These laptops would enable virtual work from home, when necessary for every employee, across the board.
 We had no idea, at that time, how valuable this capability would be.

 The employees moved from the old building to the new building in phases, according to our floors.
-Each week, a new group would experience orientation, which showcased all of the exciting virtual features.
+Each week, a new group would experience orientation, which showcased all the exciting virtual features.
 The next week, that group would move into the building and get accustomed to the novel experience.

-Additionally, we all had teams to assist with any IT issues, building functionality issues, directions, etc. The virtual move was carefully planned and executed very well.
+we all had teams to assist with any IT issues, building functionality issues, directions, etc. The virtual move was carefully planned and executed well.
 Before long, every employee had transitioned to the new building and experiencing its benefits – at least until March 13th.

 Prior to this infamous day, the Communications team had been sending frequent updates regarding Covid-19.
 Executives were uncertain what was to come, but made it a top priority to be transparent and keep us informed.